Causal inference with dyadic data in randomized experiments

 This estimator is a contrast of two parts, the first part is a weighted average of the dyadic outcomes for unit pairs that both receive the treatment, and the second part is a weighted average of the dyadic outcomes for unit pairs that both receive the control.
-The estimator accommodates possibly unequal assignment probabilities, which allows for more complicated designs $\pr(\bm{z})$.
+The estimator accommodates possibly unequal assignment probabilities, which allows for general designs $\pr(\bm{z})$.
 In addition, a H\'{a}jek type estimator \citep{hajek1971comment} is proposed

 where $\hat{n}_1 = \sum_{i=1}^n p_{i}^{-1}Z_{i}$ and $\hat{n}_0 = \sum_{i=1}^n q_i^{-1}(1-Z_{i})$.
-The H\'{a}jek estimator $\hat{\tau}_{\rm H\acute{A}}$ is more robust against extreme outcome values and enhances estimation stability through normalisation of weights when certain inclusion probabilities or the sample size are small, while the efficiency gain is not guaranteed.
-This property is well known in estimation with unit-level outcomes in the survey sampling literature \citep{sarndal2003model}.
+The H\'{a}jek estimator normalizes the inverse-probability weighted sums and can be more stable in finite samples, although it is not guaranteed to be uniformly more efficient than the Horvitz--Thompson estimator.
+This property is well known for estimators based on unit-level outcomes in the survey-sampling literature \citep{sarndal2003model}.
 We further illustrate this with numerical examples in Section \ref{sec:simu1}.